 AGL has valued its assets and liabilities on a market consistent basis i.e., using information which is market observable where possible.
 The Company's assets are primarily those held to back the policyholder unit-linked liabilities, with the surplus held as bonds, cash, cash equivalents or derivatives.
-During the reporting period AGL did not make any material changes to the recognition, valuation bases or estimation techniques used for its asset or liability valuations.
+During the reporting period AGL did not make any material changes to the recognition, valuation bases or estimation techniques used for its SII asset or liability valuations.

 The Technical Provisions comprise the Best Estimate Liability and the Risk Margin.
 Several assumptions feed into the calculation of the Technical Provisions.
-Over 2022, as part of the annual experience investigations the assumptions for future mortality, surrenders and expenses were updated.
-There were no material changes to the calculation method of the Technical Provisions.
+Over 2023, as part of the annual experience investigations the assumptions for future mortality, surrenders and expenses were updated.
+There were also a number of minor and immaterial model changes which impacted the calculation of the Technical Provisions.

 For certain assets and liabilities, the valuation principles and methods used as part of the SII regulatory regime differ from the corresponding principles and methods in the International Financial Reporting Standards as adopted by the European Union ('IFRS').
 The table below shows the impact of these differences on the Company's balance sheet.
-The main differences are related to the removal of deferred acquisition costs, the valuation of Technical Provisions and treatment of deferred tax.
+The main differences are related to the valuation of Technical Provisions and treatment of deferred tax.